 This can build up on the surfaces of teeth and in the small gaps between them, irritating the gums and potentially leading to tooth decay and gum disease – known as gingivitis, which can become more severe periodontitis if left untreated.

-It really is as simple as that – though you may require more comprehensive scaling if you have a severe build-up of calculus.
-In any case, our friendly scale and polish hygienists can advise you on how your oral hygiene is lacking, and what you should do to improve it.
+It really is as simple as that – though you may require more comprehensive scaling if you have a severe calculus build-up.
+In any case, our friendly scale and polish hygienists can advise you on how your oral hygiene is lacking and how to improve it.

-We appreciate that for so many patients, a trip to the dentist can be scary, especially for those who have anxiety or fears around dentists.
-Here at Dental Solutions, we’ve been recognised for our commitment to helping nervous patients and have a range of options available to help put you at ease during your time with us.
+We appreciate that a trip to the dentist can be scary for many patients, especially those who have social anxiety or a particular fear of dentists.
+Here at Dental Solutions, we’ve been recognised for our commitment to helping nervous patients, and have a range of options available to help put you at ease during your time with us.

 If you would like to take up our consultation offer, please contact one of our reception team on 01925 756565 and they will arrange a day and a time that is convenient for you to come and see if what we have to offer is just what you are looking for, evening and early appointments are also available.